sid0831/sid0831/README.md

 About me
 --------

-  * A Data Centre Technician, who used to study sociology in grad school.
+  * A Cloud Support person, who used to study sociology in grad school.
   * He/They [AMAB enby](https://en.wikipedia.org/wiki/Non-binary_gender).
   * A great fan of [Dreamcatcher](https://en.wikipedia.org/wiki/Dreamcatcher_(group)), a k-pop girl group